force-h2020/force-bdss/doc/source/introduction.rst

 - Key Performance Indicator (KPI) Calculators
 - Notification Listeners, like a remote database which retrieve data during the computation
+- UI Hooks, which permit to define additional operations which will be executed at specific moments in the UI lifetime (before and after exectution of the bdss, before saving the workflow)

 Plugin support requires compliancy to the Force BDSS api for plugins.
 Extensions are registered via setuptools entry points.